johnwcowan/r7rs-work/TimeAdvancedCowan.md

 ## Instants and time objects

-Scheme uses two internal formats for absolute timestamps, which in this SRFI are called *instants* and *time-objects*.
+Scheme uses two internal formats for absolute timestamps, which in this SRFI are called *instants* and *time objects*.

-An *instant* is an exact or inexact number representing a count of seconds since eight seconds before midnight January 1, 1970 in the proleptic Gregorian calendar.
+An *instant* is an exact or inexact number representing the approximate number of seconds since December 31, 1969 in the proleptic Gregorian calendar and 23:59:52 (eight seconds before midnight) in UTC time.

 A time object belongs to a disjoint type (see
 FIXME: [TimeObjects](https://github.com/pre-srfi/time-objects/blob/master/TimeObjects.md)